conan/conan.github.io/_posts/2015-10-05-clojure-on-windows.md

 ### Indentation

 The "Default to only indent" setting above is a little tricky to understand.
-Cursive allows you to specify a number from 0 to 9 that defines how many forms after the first should be aligned with each other.
-0 means all of them, "Indent" means none of them.
+The indentation setting determines how many spaces are added at the start of a line when you add a line break inside a form.
+Cursive allows you to specify a number from 0 to 9 that defines which item after the first in a form should be used for alignment.
+"Indent" means always to use 2-space indent; "0" means to align everything with the item at index 0 (i.e. the first) _after_ the first item in the form (the function or macro).

 By clicking on a function or macro name in a form in your editor, you'll get a little yellow lightbulb that lets you adjust the indentation parameter for that symbol.
 I recommend starting with Indent as the default (using the setting above) and adjusting individual forms that you want different behaviour from.
+Cursive has a [handy animation](https://cursive-ide.com/userguide/formatting.html) showing where to find this setting.

+Sound weird?
 It's best explained with examples.

-#### Indentation: 0

-When using a threading macro, I want all forms nicely aligned with the first so it's easy to read the flow:

-{% highlight clojure %}
-(->> cars-map
-     (group-by :manufacturer)
-     count)
-{% endhighlight %}

 #### Indentation: Indent

-When using a `let` block, I never want anything aligned with the first argument to `let`, which is a vector of binding forms:
+When using a `let` block, I never want anything aligned with the first argument to `let`, which is a vector of binding forms, so I use "Indent":

 {% highlight clojure %}
 (let [x-coord 1